dotnet/docs/docs/core/tools/dotnet-new.md

 - **`-no-update-check`**

-  Disables checking for the template package updates when instantiating a template.
-Available since .NET Core 6.0.100 SDK.
+  Disables checking for template package updates when instantiating a template.
+Available since .NET 6.0.100 SDK.
-  When instantiating the template from the template package installed by the user using `dotnet new --install`, `dotnet new` will also check if there is update for the template.
+  When instantiating the template from a template package that was installed by using `dotnet new --install`, `dotnet new` checks if there is an update for the template.
-  Starting .NET 6 no update checks is done for .NET default templates, to update .NET default templates, install the patch of .NET SDK.
+  Starting with .NET 6, no update checks are done for .NET default templates.
+To update .NET default templates, install the patch version of the .NET SDK.

 - **`-o|--output <OUTPUT_DIRECTORY>`**